 Once you have financing, choose your builder and have proper representation, it’s time to design your new home.
 This is why it’s important to choose companies you can build a good rapport with, as this step is important and costly.

-Before you design your new home, you must decide what type of custom home you are interested in – fully custom or semi-custom.
-If you choose a spec home, you’re stuck with the home’s current design until you own it and can make changes yourself.
+Before you design your new home, you must decide what type of custom home you’re interested in – fully custom or semi-custom.
+If you choose a spec home, you’re stuck with the home’s current design until you own it and can make changes.

-When designing your new home, you’ll work with the builder and his/her subcontractors and designers.
-When you’re choosing your builder, ask detailed questions about the design process so you know what to expect.
+When designing your new home, you’ll work with the builder and their subcontractors and designers.
+When choosing your builder, ask detailed questions about the design process so you know what to expect.

-If you have specific designs or features in mind, ask about them before choosing a builder/designer to make sure it’s something they’re capable of doing.
+If you have specific designs or features in mind, ask about them before choosing a builder/designer to make sure it’s something they can do.

-Even though builders undergo specific inspections while building the home, you should hire an independent inspector yourself.
-The inspection ensures everything was completed up to code and that the home has a good structure.
+Even though builders follow specific inspections while building the home, it’s best to hire an independent inspector.
+The inspection ensures everything is completed up to code and that the home has a good structure.

-Even though no one lived in the home yet, the inspector may find areas where the builder cut corners or missed something that needs fixing before moving in.
+Even though no one has lived in the home yet, the inspector may find areas where the builder cut corners or missed something that needs fixing before you move in.
 Once you take possession of the house, the problems are on your shoulders.
-It’s to your benefit to get a professional inspection on your dime before you close to ensure everything is in good shape.
+It’s to your benefit to get a professional inspection on your dime before you close.
+This will ensure everything is in good shape.

 Real estate, in general, is usually a good investment.
 Real estate often appreciates, and you can help its value by fixing it up through the years.

-A new construction home can be a good investment because of its new age.
+A new construction home can be a solid investment because of its new age.
 With no one living in it yet, the value may appreciate faster than a home with multiple owners through the years.
-But like any investment, a new construction home has its pros and cons.
+But like any investment, a new construction home has pros and cons.

-- You can build your dream home exactly how you want it right from the start.
+- You can build your dream home exactly how you want it from the start.

 - New homes usually require much less maintenance.

-- New homes usually don’t have surprise expenses making homeownership unaffordable.
+- New homes usually don’t have surprise expenses that make homeownership unaffordable.